 Two nearby and brighter stars, Alpha Centauri and Beta Centauri (Hadar), are known as the Southern Pointers.
 A line drawn from Alpha through Beta, at about 3 times the distance between them, leads to the top of the Southern Cross, Theta Crucis.

+History and mythology of Acrux.
 Unlike many star names, which are Arabic, Latin or Greek proper names, Acrux is simply a combination of “A” (for Alpha) and Crux as the name of the constellation.
 Not of classical derivation at all, it was a name coined by Elijah Hinsdale Burritt, a Connecticut farm boy turned celestial cartographer, circa 1835.

 While little if any mythology is known to be associated with this star, and not much more with the entire constellation, the reputation of the Southern Cross is widespread.
 That might be because early sailors, moving southward on Earth’s globe, thrilled to the sight of it.